asands1/mongo-express-k8s/README.md

 ---

 ### ✅ 2.
 Apply the Kubernetes YAML files
-Make sure you're in the project root directory.
-Then run:
+Make sure you're in the project root directory (pwd in terminal will give you the current working directory) Then run (in terminal):

 kubectl apply -f manifests/mongodb-secret.yaml